Home » Blog » Electrical Fire Prevention for Los Angeles Multi-Unit Properties: Reduce Liability

 Schedule an Electrical Fire Risk Assessment

-If your multi-unit property hasn’t had a professional electrical inspection in the last three to five years, if you know you have aging or high-risk electrical equipment, or if you’ve been receiving tenant complaints about electrical symptoms that haven’t been professionally evaluated, a fire risk assessment is the appropriate next step.
-It produces a documented picture of what the system’s actual risk profile is, what needs to be addressed, and in what order.
+If your multi-unit property has not had a professional electrical inspection in the last three to five years, if you know you have aging or high-risk electrical equipment, or if you have been receiving tenant complaints about electrical symptoms that have not been professionally evaluated, a fire risk assessment is the appropriate next step.
+It produces a documented picture of the system’s actual risk profile, what needs to be addressed, and in what order.

 RG Electric serves multi-unit and commercial properties throughout Los Angeles, including Encino, Sherman Oaks, Van Nuys, Beverly Hills, Santa Monica, Koreatown, Downtown LA, Culver City, Inglewood, Torrance, and the broader San Fernando Valley.
 For immediate assistance or to schedule a professional evaluation, call RG Electric directly at (323) 521-5131.